 The status of Longman's beaked whales in Hawaiian waters relative to OSP is unknown, and there are insufficient data to evaluate trends in abundance.
-They are not listed as "threatened" or "endangered" under the Endangered Species Act (1973), nor as "depleted" under the MMPA.
-The Hawaiian stock of Longman's beaked whales is not considered strategic under the 1994 amendments to the MMPA, because there has been no reported fisheries related mortality or serious injury within the Hawaiian Islands EEZ.
-However, the effect of potential interactions of unidentified beaked whales (which may have been Longman's beaked whales) with the Hawaii-based longline fishery in U.S. and international waters is not known.
-Insufficient information is available to determine whether the total fishery mortality and serious injury for Longman's beaked whales is insignificant and approaching zero mortality and serious injury rate.
-The increasing levels of anthropogenic noise in the world's oceans has been suggested to be a habitat concern for whales (Richardson et al. 1995), particularly for deep-diving whales like Longman's beaked whales that feed in the oceans' "sound channel".
+It is not listed as "threatened" or "endangered" under the Endangered Species Act (1973), nor as "depleted" under the MMPA.
+Given the absence of recent fishery-related mortality or serious injuries, the Hawaiian stock of Longman's beaked whales is not considered strategic under the 1994 amendments to the MMPA, and the total fishery mortality and serious injury can be considered to be insignificant and approaching zero.
+The increasing level of anthropogenic noise in the world's oceans has been suggested to be a habitat concern for whales (Richardson et al. 1995), particularly for deep-diving whales like Longman's beaked whales that feed in the oceans' "sound channel".